Grate-Oracle-Lewot/GrateCrystal/README.md

 - The Marshbadge and Soulbadge have their names and designs swapped
 - Female players retain their female sprites in the Link Trade and Battle rooms
 - Text edits, often humorous (or so I'd like to think)
-- In the unedited Crystal, Unown could only be found in the Ruins of Alph, and only after completing at least one of the sliding block puzzles.
-In the normally-impossible scenario of encountering Unown before any letters are unlocked, the game would get stuck in an infinite loop trying to find an unlocked letter.
-Because Unown can be encountered in some other locations in Grate Crystal, there is now a 5% chance for the game to let through a locked Unown letter, preventing such infinite loops.
-As a consequence, all Unown letters are technically available before completing all (or any!) of the block puzzles, and completing some but not all puzzles will skew the likeliness of finding some letters over others until all puzzles are solved, even in areas other than the Ruins of Alph.

 # Minor Edits